by David Cycleback

 Unitarian Universalism (UU) is a tiny, eccentric, politically far left and predominantly white church with dwindling membership.
 It is far whiter than the United States population and than most Christian and conservative churches, including the Catholics, Jehovah’s Witnesses, the Anglican Church and Mormons.
 While UU has advanced from its heterosexual patriarchal roots, the lack of racial diversity has been a source of angst to many UUs who see themselves as social justice vanguards.
 (UUA 2010) (Braestrup 2017) (Pew Research Center 2015)

-Doubling concerns, according to its 2022, the UUA has had the largest drop in membership and number of congregations in its history.
+Doubling concerns, according to its 2022 report, the UUA has had the largest drop in membership and number of congregations in its history.
 The previous census in 2020, UU membership was at its lowest in twenty-three years.
 (UUA 2020) (Loehr 2005) (Halsted 2019) (UUA 1997)

 The current national UU leadership has expressed that it aspires to both increase UU membership and greatly increase racial minority membership by moving UU even further to the political left into radicalism.
 This essay explains how these goals can conflict and how the current national UU’s attempts may achieve neither.
 (Frederick-Gray 2021) (CLFUU 2017)